Editorial Director, Speaker, Host of 'Content Lab' Podcast

 Now, inevitably some of you are saying to yourselves:

 "We're not ready to commit yet.
-We want to dabble first to see if inbound is for us."
+We want to dabble first to see if inbound marketing is for us before we start adding headcount.
+Especially right now, when everything is so uncertain."

 Or maybe you think you've got it covered:

-"We've got a few people who can use part of their time on inbound, it's fine."
+"We've got a few people who can use part of their time on inbound marketing and creating content, it's fine."

 No. No, it's not fine.

-You've got a few people who will deprioritize your content strategy the second something else "more important" comes along -- and you won't have anyone to hold them accountable.
+What you've really got are a few people who will deprioritize your content strategy the second something else "more important" comes along — and you won't have anyone to hold them accountable, because that single owner of your content does not exist.

 Most of all, will having a content manager really make a difference for your team and your company, beyond accountability?